kyimoemin/elastic-worker/README.md

 Registers functions inside a worker context.

 > [!CAUTION]
 > Functions and variables defined in the worker file where `registerWorker` is called **cannot** be directly imported into the main thread.
-> They must be accessed through an `ElasticWorker`.
+If you need a function to be used directly by both threads, define it in a separate module and import it into the worker file.

 ```ts
 registerWorker(functionsObject);